 In order to support the assessment procedure, ECHA has developed guidance documents.
 Those guidance documents are not legally binding, but provide explanation to regulatory processes and technical methods which are relevant for PBT/vPvB assessment as outlined in Annex XIII.
 Developed by ECHA involving stakeholders from Member States, industry and NGOs, they represent a mutually agreed procedure for the PBT/vPvB assessment.
 The Guidance on IR&CSR Chapter R.11 (ECHA 2017): PBT and vPvB assessment provides information about testing strategies and interpretation of the obtained results.
 In depth discussion of each REACH - required endpoint (i.e. not only regarding PBT-assessment) can be found in the Guidance on IR&CSR Chapter R.7 a-c: Endpoint specific guidance (ECHA 2016a).

-The documents provide also guidance on interpretation of results and generation of information that go beyond the standard information requirements outlined in the Annexes VII-X (i.e. the standard information requirements for different tonnage) which are to be compared to the criteria for the identification of PBT/vPvB substances (i.e. as outlined in Annex XIII).
-According to Annex XIII, in a “weight of evidence” approach, also other than the standard information can be used in order to assess PBT/vPvB properties of a substance.
+The documents also provide guidance on interpretation of results and generation of information that go beyond the standard information requirements outlined in the Annexes VII-X (i.e. the standard information requirements for different tonnage) which are to be compared to the criteria for the identification of PBT/vPvB substances (i.e. as outlined in Annex XIII).
+According to Annex XIII, in a “weight of evidence” approach, also other-than-the-standard information can be used in order to assess PBT/vPvB properties of a substance.

 Discussion and Conclusion